ScilifelabDataCentre/serve-tutorials/Workshops/Packaging-and-sharing-applications-as-docker-images/README.md

 ## Congratulations!

-Congratulations, you just built and started hosting your first machine learning demo application!
+Congratulations, you just built a dockerized shiny application and hosted it on ScilifeLab Serve!

 Feel free to get in touch with the SciLifeLab Serve team with questions: serve@scilifelab.se.